Input/output: Interface

 An I/O interface is required whenever the I/O device is driven by a processor.
 Typically a CPU communicates with devices via a bus.
 The interface must have the necessary logic to interpret the device address generated by the processor.
 Handshaking should be implemented by the interface using appropriate commands (like BUSY, READY, and WAIT), and the processor can communicate with an I/O device through the interface.
 If different data formats are being exchanged, the interface must be able to convert serial data to parallel form and vice versa.
 Because it would be a waste for a processor to be idle while it waits for data from an input device there must be provision for generating interrupts and the corresponding type numbers for further processing by the processor if required.

 A computer that uses memory-mapped I/O accesses hardware by reading and writing to specific memory locations, using the same assembly language instructions that computer would normally use to access memory.
 An alternative method is via instruction-based I/O which requires that a CPU have specialized instructions for I/O. Both input and output devices have a data processing rate that can vary greatly.
 With some devices able to exchange data at very high speeds direct access to memory (DMA) without the continuous aid of a CPU is required.

 Higher-level implementation

 Higher-level operating system and programming facilities employ separate, more abstract I/O concepts and primitives.
 For example, most operating systems provide application programs with the concept of files.
-The C and C++ programming languages, and operating systems in the Unix family, traditionally abstract files and devices as streams, which can be read or written, or sometimes both.
-The C standard library provides functions for manipulating streams for input and output.

-In the context of the ALGOL 68 programming language, the input and output facilities are collectively referred to as transput.
-The ALGOL 68 transput library recognizes the following standard files/devices: stand in, stand out, stand errors and stand back.
+Most programming languages provide I/O facilities either as statements in the language or as functions in a standard library for the language.

 An alternative to special primitive functions is the I/O monad, which permits programs to just describe I/O, and the actions are carried out outside the program.
 This is notable because the I/O functions would introduce side-effects to any programming language, but this allows purely functional programming to be practical.

+The I/O facilities provided by operating systems may be record-oriented, with files containing records, or stream-oriented, with the file containing a stream of bytes.